facebook/docusaurus/docs/api-doc-markdown.md

 `hide_title`: Whether to hide the title at the top of the doc.

-`sidebar_label`: The text shown in the document sidebar for this document.
+`sidebar_label`: The text shown in the document sidebar and in the next/previous button for this document.
 If this field is not present, the document's `sidebar_label` will default to its `title`.

 For example: